It doesn’t matter if you have been trading for 20 minutes or 20 years – having a trading plan is crucial to your success.

 Again, some traders may choose to document every decision needed to find, execute, manage, and close a trade.

 Their plan may include a lengthy checklist of criteria that must be met before even considering investing and then another list that verifies their brokerage account setup.

 Other traders may use a simple go/no-go model to make decisions.

 The key is to use a trading plan that works best for you, considering your strength, weaknesses, and goals.

 Free Trading Plan Template

 At MarketClub, we believe that success and discipline go hand in hand.
 Truly successful traders (not just ones chasing outrageous claims and silly picks) create a plan and stick with it.

 We’ve created a simple trading plan template that you can download and start using right now.

-This trading plan will help consider your trading style, set your goals, and follow your plan.
+This trading plan will help you consider your trading style, set your goals, and follow your plan.